 The City has restored services cut during the recession.
 Changes in the economy forced us to make big changes in 2009 and 2013 to the services we were able to provide.
 We closed two fire stations, reduced library hours, recreation services, and support to neighborhoods.
 Since then, we've re-opened the two fire stations and have made improvements to services the community expects and values.

 We have stepped in where our community has asked the City to fill gaps.
 In the 2017 Strategic Plan, residents looked to the City to do more to provide affordable housing and serve the homeless in our community.
+For example, launched in 2017 with $1.4 million from the City’s General Fund, the Homeless Rental Assistance Program has led to permanent housing for more than 200 chronically unsheltered in our community.
 Traditionally, this valuable work has been outside the City's core service areas.
 This continuing commitment, in addition to costs of ongoing services, outpaces available funding.

 We must move to align our services with available funding within the next two years, by fiscal year 2022.
 Without reducing the services we provide our community or adding to our revenue sources, the City's General Fund working capital will be almost gone by June 30, 2022.
 We will not have enough resources to fund services for the following year.